bisdn/bisdn.github.io/getting_started/basic_networking.md

 # Network configuration with iproute2

 To configure an interface on the switch, you have to configure the corresponding port (tap interface) created by baseboxd.
-If for example you have connected "port1" of the switch to "eno2" of your server and want to test a simple ping between these two, you can assign IP addresses to both interfaces in a very similar way:
+If, for example, you have connected "port1" of the switch to "eno2" of your server and want to test a simple ping between these two, you can assign IP addresses to both interfaces in a very similar way:

 On the switch:
 ```